Viral video shows suspects arrested on Lamar

 Click here to watch the video.
 WARNING: Explicit content

-Court documents state that officers located driver Tobias Trent and passenger Eric Harris in a stolen 2010 Honda Civic around 4 p.m. at Showcase and Perkins on Jan.
+Court documents state that officers located driver Tobias Trent, 26, and passenger Eric Harris in a stolen 2010 Honda Civic around 4 p.m. at Showcase and Perkins on Jan.
 7.

 Police attempted to stop the vehicle but Trent crashed into the officer’s vehicle and fled the scene west bound towards Lamar, officials say.